Upgrade Performance Center

-After you upgrade the data repository, upgrade the
+After you upgrade the Data Repository component, upgrade the

-The upgrade requires the zip and unzip packages.
-If these packages are not installed, issue one of the following commands to install them:
+Before you upgrade, verify the zip and unzip packages are installed.
+If these packages are not installed, use the following command to install them:

 yum -y install zip unzip